AtharvaTodkary/Emotion-Recognition/README.md

 # Face-Recognition
-Face Recognition using deep learning, TensorFlow and OpenCV
+Face Recognition using deep learning, TensorFlow, Keras and OpenCV.